monsterz2023/OFS/README.md

 ### Platforms
 I'm providing windows binaries and a linux AppImage.
 In theory OSX should work as well but I lack the hardware to set any of that up.

+### Snapshot
+There is also OFS.7z which have dependecies(git submodules, 7zr, mpv-dev) bundled. use that file, unzip and follow the readme there is fine too.